History

 The programme, running from September to July, is delivered entirely by full-time faculty in the MIC Department of History.
 It consists of six taught modules in history and 20,000 word dissertation.
 Teaching takes place in small, supportive groups where discussion and debate are encouraged.

-Modules are taught on Tuesdays, Wednesdays and Thursdays during the Autumn and Spring semesters, with classes from 4-7pm.
+The programme is delivered fully online with a mixture of pre-recorded lectures, live online class, and online tasks.
+Live classes take place on Tuesdays, Wednesdays and Thursdays during the autumn and spring semesters, usually beginning at 4pm.
 All modules are assessed by means of continuous assessment.
 The dissertation is normally due in August.

 The programme is also available in part-time (two years) and flexible part-time (over a maximum of three years) options.